 \section{Method}

-We aim to generate a new video of the target person imitating the character movements in the source video, while keeping the structural integrity and detail features of the target subject as much as possible.
+We aim to generate a new video of a target person imitating the character movements in a source video, while keeping the structural integrity and detail features of the target subject as much as possible.
 To accomplish this, we use the mesh projection containing 3D information as the condition for the GAN, and introduce a detail enhancement mechanism to improve the details.